Skip to main content

 What does not qualify?

-Food available only through commercial production, including for example a restaurant’s signature dish not available elsewhere.
-However, as long as the prepared dish is not a brand name, it may qualify if it has moved beyond being commercially produced and now people at home make it themselves as a local or regional specialty.
+Alcoholic beverages do not currently qualify.
+Current brand names are not allowed (e.g. Hershey’s, Kraft, etc.).
+Food/dishes that are available only through commercial production, including a restaurant’s signature dish not available elsewhere, do not qualify.
+That said, if the dish is not a brand name it may still qualify provided it has moved beyond being commercially produced and people in the local community make it themselves.

 Your marker is manufactured to last for many, many years.
 But did you know that regular maintenance can help extend your marker’s “like new” look for decades to come?
 Here are a few helpful tips to get you started.